Deraya Air Taxi

-Deraya Air Taxi is an airline based in Jakarta, Indonesia.
+Deraya Air Taxi was an airline based in Jakarta, Indonesia.
 It operates commuter, charter, medical evacuation, and aerial photography services, as well as a flying school.
 Its main base is Halim Perdanakusuma International Airport, Jakarta, with a hub at Husein Sastranegara International Airport, Bandung.
 Deraya Air Taxi is listed in category 2 by Indonesian Civil Aviation Authority for airline safety quality.

 History

 The airline was established in March 1967 and started operations in 1967.
 It is wholly owned by the Boedihardjo Group.
 In January 2005 Deraya Air Taxi had its first Shorts 360 aircraft delivered.